adriginzo/tienda_refrescos/README.md

 # tienda_refrescos
-This is a MEAN Stack project about a drinks shop
+This is a MEAN Stack project about a drinks shop.

 #STARTING BACKEND